 River chasing squirrels on Bayocean Peninsula.

 My favorite little small-town diner, straight out of a movie set.
-The food was exactly what you’d expect, but the service was quintessentially small town, the portraits generous and the ambience not to be missed.
+The food was exactly what you’d expect, but the service was quintessentially small town and the ambiance not to be missed.
 No wi-fi. 🙂

 Crossing the long bridge to Long Beach Peninsula in Washington State.
 I am helpless to resist peninsulas — I love exploring the edges of things.